Automotive and commercial vehicles

 Their specific job is to secure bolted joints.
 Once the joint is tightened, the washer is almost fully compressed and permanently exerts a residual axial force that compensates for bolt elongation, thermal expansion and the micro-settling of the mating parts.

 It is important to distinguish them from the DIN 2093 / EN 16983 disc spring.
-Although they share the conical geometry, they are not interchangeable: the 6796 is a fastening element with very short travel; the 2093 is an elastic spring with long travel.
-Using one where the other belongs is a common application error — see §02.
+Although they share the conical geometry, they are not interchangeable: the 6796 is a fastening element with a very short travel; the 2093 is an elastic spring.

-They share the conical geometry, but their function is the opposite.
-Confusing them is one of the most common application errors in technical fasteners.
-This table sums up the difference, column by column:
+They share the conical geometry.
+Confusing them is one of the most common application errors in technical fastening.
+This table summarizes the difference, column by column:

 | Criterion | DIN 6796 · Belleville | DIN 2093 · disc spring |